zechary28/tp/docs/DeveloperGuide.md

 Step 5.
 Then, these args are split and passed to `LoanCommand`, which processes and stores these args.

 Step 6. `execute()` in `LoanCommand` is called, which in turn creates a `Loan` object based on the provided args and then adds it to the specified person's `LoanList`.

-The following diagram summarizes what happens when the user uses a `pay` command:

 **Design considerations:**
 - Although the `add` command uses predicates (e.g. `n/`, `e/`), we elected not to use those as having too many predicates would be confusing to the user, and unnecessarily wordy for a relatively shorter command.
 In addition, none of these arguments are optional.